 To start a calculation an initial value for the tower positions the horizontal dimensions of the channel (C, W) must be given.

-The IALA standard design recommends the following initial values for the tower positions.
+When the locations of the towers are not prescribed by geographical or other restrictions the following formulas can be used as an initial determination of their positions.

-Distance near end to front tower: Minitial=C5=0.2∙C (1)
+Distance from the near end to the front tower: Minitial=C5=0.2∙C (1)

 Distance between the towers: Rinitial=a+C1000*W3.4∙a+C-1=L1000∙W3.4∙L-1 (2)